-By default the Plex Media Server does not appear as an item in your Dock on macOS.
+By default, Plex Media Server does not appear as an item in your Dock on macOS.
 (It will always appear in the top menubar.)
 You can enable this option to have the server appear as a standard Dock icon.

 Ask to add a login item for externally mounted drives

-When adding a source from an external or network mounted drive to a Library, you can be asked whether you wish to have that drive added to your Login Items in OS X.
+When adding a source from an external or network mounted drive to a library, you can be asked whether you wish to have that drive added to your Login Items in macOS.